Amid pandemic, the world’s working poor hustle to survive

 JAKARTA, INDONESIA

-The 32-year-old is one of nearly 2 million who’ve lost jobs as a result of the pandemic in Indonesia, where poverty afflicts close to 10 percent of the country’s nearly 270 million people.

-For Santosa the blow from the virus has been twofold: Not only has he lost the job, restrictions on movement mean he no longer earns extra cash moonlighting as a taxi driver, only from making food deliveries, which pays less.

-“The government told us to stay at home, but if I stay home my wife and children will have no food to eat,” he said.
+When Budi Santosa lost his job as a cook in a Chinese fast food restaurant, the father of two toddlers became one of nearly 2 million who’ve been put out of work in Indonesia as a result of the pandemic.
+Restrictions to contain the virus also impacted the 32-year-old’s side job where he earned extra cash moonlighting as a driver.

-Santos hasn’t had much time to dwell on his misfortune because he has to think about survival: Food, rent and paying down the debt on his motorcycle.
+Santos hasn’t had much time to dwell on his misfortune because he has to think about essentials: food, rent and paying down the debt on his motorcycle.
+He now averages a little over $4 a day making deliveries.

-He now averages a little over $4 a day, down from $19 before the pandemic, from deliveries, just enough to buy food for himself, his wife and two young children.
-She stays at home to take care of the kids in their small, sparse, bare-walled home.
+“The government told us to stay at home,” he said, “but if I stay home my wife and children will have no food to eat.”

 CAIRO

-In this sprawling and bustling metropolis of some 20 million people, the “ahwa,” or coffee shop, was among the first casualties of a shutdown order for many Egyptian businesses.

-No longer were they allowed to offer “sheesha,” the hookah waterpipe so popular in the Middle East.
-Before long they were closed altogether.

-That cost Hany Hassan his job.
-He hadn’t been making much — $5 a day — but it was enough to feed his family.
+When the government shuttered traditional coffee shops, or “ahwas” as they’re famously called in the Middle East, it cost Hany Hassan his job.
+He had been earning just $5 a day, but at least it was enough to feed his family.

 AMMAN, JORDAN